Compute

 Parameters:

-• min_scale (int) – Minimum number of replicas (default: None).
+• min_scale (int) – Minimum number of replicas.
+0 allows scale to zero.

 • **extra_annotations – Additional Knative autoscaling annotations.